OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-045.md

 ## Psalm 45:13

-> The King’s daughter is all glorious within;
+> The King’s daughter is resplendent within;
-> Her clothing is interwoven with gold.
+> Her attire is woven with gold.

 ## Psalm 45:14